 As I heard Elon Musk say in an interview, a repeatable process to make a space rocket is an order of magnitude more difficult than making one rocket, and a machine (a factory) to make make rockets is again an order of magnitude more difficult.
 He was not even suggesting that the rocket was a self-replicator.

 Living things can’t be wasting anything in the process of replication.
 Natural selection already assures this to be true (because wasted resources reduce fitness).
-Living things must already be at an evolutionary point of greatest simplicity; any further simplification would not be not functionally viable.
-Therefore this central tenet of evolution argues that no modest molecule could ever be a self-replicator.
+Living things must already be at an evolutionary point of greatest simplicity.
+Any further simplification would reduce fitness; it would not be not competitively viable.
+If self-replicating living things cannot be simplified, this central tenet of evolution argues that no modest molecule could ever be a self-replicator.